Download

 Enterprise-grade

 JBoss Cache is an advanced, 'enterprise-grade' data grid solution, providing features such as transactions, eviction, and cache loading in addition to replication.
-Please see the JBoss Cache User Guide or FAQs for more details.
+Please see the JBoss Cache Users' Guide or FAQs for more details.

 Licensing